adrielcafe/TTS-Translator/README.md

 -------------------------------
 This app was made for Firefox OS.

-With the TTS (Text To Speech) Translator you type a phrase in one language, it translates and **speaks** to you.
+With the TTS Translator you type a phrase in one language, it translates and **speaks** to you.

 **Supported languages**
 + English